Equivariant $A$-theory: The Waldhausen -category of retractive spaces

 which clearly also commutes.

 We take the weak equivalences in $R(X)$ to be the weak homotopy equivalences, and the cofibrations to be the the maps that have the fiberwise homotopy extension property (FHEP).
+In \cite{ms}, these are called the $f$-cofibrations.
 Then the subcategory of cofibrant objects is a Waldhausen category.
 By abuse of notation, we will also call this subcategory $R(X)$.
 It is easy to check that the $G$-action we defined above is through exact functors.